-Edited by Dorraine A. Larison, Terri A. Running & Michael R. Stewart
+Edited by Jeffrey A. Peterson, Terri A. Running & Michael R. Stewart

 Minnesota CLE’s Bankruptcy Practice in Minnesota Deskbook is the best and most authoritative bankruptcy practice resource available to Minnesota attorneys.
-Overseen by editors Dorraine A. Larison, Terri A. Running and Michael R. Stewart, more than 50 authors – including the Clerk of the United States Bankruptcy Court for the District of Minnesota, attorneys from the Office of the United States Trustee, a Minnesota chapter 12 and chapter 13 trustee, panel trustees, and a host of Minnesota’s most esteemed and experienced bankruptcy law practitioners – have collaborated to bring forth an extensive two-volume set, covering both personal and consumer bankruptcy and brimming with case law and practice tips.
+Overseen by editors Terri A. Running, Michael R. Stewart, and Jeffrey A. Peterson, more than 50 authors – including a United States Bankruptcy Court Judge for the District of Minnesota, the Clerk of the United States Bankruptcy Court for the District of Minnesota, an attorney from the Office of the United States Trustee, a Minnesota chapter 12 and chapter 13 trustee, and a host of Minnesota’s most esteemed and experienced bankruptcy law practitioners – have collaborated to bring forth an extensive two-volume set, covering both personal and consumer bankruptcy and brimming with case law and practice tips.
 The second edition also adds a chapter on review in bankruptcy cases.
 Fully indexed, with a comprehensive table of authorities, the Bankruptcy Practice in Minnesota Deskbook offers everything necessary for efficient and effective bankruptcy representation in Minnesota.
 Order yours today!

 BUNDLE AND SAVE!